ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 ---
-description: IP Fabric describes known affected issues for Check Point and how to fix them.
+description: This page describes known issues with Check Point and how to fix them.
 ---

 # Check Point